 To start the process of allergy diagnosis, you can talk to your family GP, who can refer your child to an allergy and immunology specialist for allergy testing.

 When your child has a confirmed diagnosis of allergies, you can prepare yourself to handle all kinds of allergic reactions, including anaphylaxis.

 Most children with allergies to egg, cow’s milk or wheat outgrow their allergies by the time they’re five years old.
 This is true even if your child has had a previous severe allergic reaction to these allergens.
 Peanut, treenut, fish and shellfish allergies are more likely to be lifelong.

 Adrenaline is used to treat anaphylaxis.
 It usually works very quickly to reverse the symptoms of anaphylaxis.

-If your child is at risk of anaphylaxis, she’s likely to be prescribed an adrenaline auto-injector – for example, EpiPen® or Anapen®.
+If your child is at risk of anaphylaxis, she’s likely to be prescribed an adrenaline auto-injector – for example, EpiPen®.
 She’ll probably also have an ASCIA (Australasian Society of Clinical Immunology and Allergy) action plan.

 If your child is prescribed an adrenaline auto-injector, it’s important that both you and your child learn how and when to use it.
 Your child’s ability to use it will depend on his age and development.
 You and/or your child should carry the adrenaline auto-injector at all times.
 You can also teach others – family, friends, teachers and carers – how to use it.